Akshat2512/Plant-Health-App/README.md

 ## How It Works
 - Frontend:
 The frontend is built using modern web technologies such as HTML5, CSS and Javascript.
 It provides a user-friendly interface for interacting with the app.
 This app is suitable for both desktop and Mobile devices.
-Even for low end devices.

 Here’s a sneak peek of the frontend: